shingtaklam1324/shingtaklam1324/README.md

-# Maths + Formalisation

-I am an undergraduate studying Mathematics at the University of Cambridge, and I am interested in formalising Mathematics.
-In particular, I'm interested in the Lean Theorem Prover.
+I am an undergraduate studying Mathematics at the University of Cambridge, and my main interests are in Geometry and Topology.

 <!--
 ### Hi there 👋